-Disclosure: I received a complimentary dining experience and drinks at el Alma restaurante bar.
+Disclosure: I received a complimentary dining experience and drinks from el Alma restaurante bar.
+Subsequently, I attended a Yelp Elite Rooftop happy hour with complimentary food and drinks.
 All opinions are my own.

 I had the extreme pleasure of dining at el Alma restaurante bar last week and the only two things on my brain right now are: 1.
 Why/how had I never been before? and 2.
 When can I go back?!

 Seriously one of the best meals I’ve had in the ATX…ever.
 This ain’t Tex-Mex folks, and I’m not even inclined to isolate it as strictly Mexican fare.
 It is so much more than that…and I’m just talking about the food.
 More on the ambiance and service later.